berkeceylan/Gunnleif-Vault/401/CS411/Prime Numbers.md

 	- Every integer greater than 1 either is a prime number itself or can be factorized uniquely into prime numbers up to order.
 	- Every integer $> 1 = p_1^{k_1} \cdot p_2^{k_2} \cdot ... \cdot p_n^{k_n}$
 ### Usage in Cryptography:
-- Prime numbers are essential in [[Asymmetric Key Cipher]], such as [[RSA]], where the security of the encryption relies on the difficulty of factoring large prime numbers.
+- Prime numbers are essential in [Asymmetric Key Cipher](Asymmetric%20Key%20Cipher), such as [RSA](RSA.md), where the security of the encryption relies on the difficulty of factoring large prime numbers.